chihsuanwu/HuggingGeometryReader/README.md

 }
 ```

-The result below shows that the header view occupies the half of the screen because of the **Expanding** behavior of the `GeometryReader`.
+The result shows that the header view occupies the half of the screen because of the **Expanding** behavior of the `GeometryReader`.

 <br><br>